 Terminator Dark Fate’s Box Office

-Despite franchises making more money than original ideas, Terminator lived to see the final nail in its coffin permanently jackhammered after the release of Dark Fate.
-Since Rise of the Machines, there have been multiple attempts to branch the series in a new direction starting with 2009’s Salvation.
-However legal problems kept a sequel out of reach until it was rebooted again with 2015’s Genisys.
+Despite franchises making more money than original ideas, “Terminator” lived to see the final nail in its coffin permanently jackhammered after the release of Dark Fate.
+Since Rise of the Machines, multiple attempts to branch the series in a new direction, starting with 2009’s Salvation, ended in legal problems that kept a sequel out of reach until the similarly fated Genisys in 2015.
 While raking in more money than Salvation, the negative reaction prompted Paramount to scrap the cliffhanger ending.
-Enter series creator, James Cameron, who reacquired the rights to make his own trilogy starting with Dark Fate.
-Directed by Tim Miller (Deadpool) bringing back Linda Hamilton, and utilizing all the tools of today’s technology, the stars were aligned to finally tell something different.
-Many praised it for being the best film in the series since Judgment Day, and yet, it failed to recoup both it’s budget and marketing costs.
+Enter series creator James Cameron, who reacquired the rights to make his own trilogy starting with Dark Fate.
+Directed by Tim Miller (Deadpool), bringing back Linda Hamilton, and utilizing all the tools of today’s technology, the stars were aligned to finally tell something different.
+And while many praised it for being the best film in the series since Judgment Day, it failed to recoup both its budget and marketing costs.
 That history lesson alone could make an interesting documentary as many felt this superior new film was just a tired repeat of the original with some very controversial story decisions.
 And it took less than 5 minutes to get to the most infamous one.

 The 2019 Super Bowl Half-Time Show